balandinodidonato/MyoMapper/README.md

 ### MyoMapper

-On the left side we have a visual representation of all Myo's data and on the right controls to process, extract and send data to third applications through the OSC and/or MIDI protocol.
+On the left side we have a visual representation of all Myo's data and on the right controls to manage them.

 The first portion of graph desctibes the 8 EMG signals.